The Garron Family Cancer Centre

 Fellowship Oversight Committee

-A formal Fellowship Oversight Committee (FOC) is to be established to mentor and guide fellow in the first year.
-The FOC is composed of at least 3 individuals including fellowship supervisor, a mentor for the fellow’s clinical and general career development, and a mentor with expertise in the particular area of research that is being pursued by the fellow.
-There may be additional mentors who are also members of FOC.
-The specific goals of FOC are:
+A formal Fellowship Oversight Committee (FOC) is to be established to mentor and guide the fellow in the first year.
+The FOC is composed of at least 3 individuals including fellowship supervisor, a mentor for the fellow’s clinical and general career development, and a mentor with expertise in research that is being pursued by the fellow.
+There may be additional mentors who are also members of the FOC.

 Fellowship Overview